foxglove/docs/docs/2-visualizing/11-annotating-data.md

 ---
 title: Annotate ROS enum fields
+description: Annotate your ROS message definitions' enum fields for optimal visualization in Foxglove.
 ---

-Annotate enum fields in your ROS message definitions to optimize visualizations inside Foxglove.
+Annotate your ROS message definitions' enum fields for optimal visualization in Foxglove.

 Since ROS messages do not have built-in support for enums, we've implemented a way for Foxglove to read annotated message definitions and display enum values (e.g. in the [Plot](/docs/studio/panels/plot), [Raw Messages](/docs/studio/panels/raw-messages), and [State Transitions](/docs/studio/panels/state-transitions) panels) in a meaningful way.